The complete guide to using Facebook Groups to build a thriving online community for your audience and customers, updated for 2018. Enjoy!

 3. Customer service

 Instead of sending an email to our support team, many of our customers will simply post a question in our Facebook Group.
 Anyone on our team can jump in and answer that customer’s question, and sometimes other customers end up answering their question for us, often within minutes!
-If your students are having trouble understanding a concept, they can ask questions in the group and others can help them out.
+If your customers are having trouble understanding a specific concept or using a product, they can ask questions in the group and other members can help them out.

 Have you ever sent a complaint to a company’s support team, only to receive a response several days later, if at all?
 In that scenario, chances are you didn’t remain a customer for very long.
 After all, nobody likes to feel unappreciated or unacknowledged by a company that they have bought from.